vsrinivas/fuchsia/package_metadata.md

 - `vulkan`, which requests access to the resources required to use the Vulkan graphics interface.

+- `root-ssl-certificates`, which requests access to the root SSL certificates for the device.
+These certicates are provided in the `/etc/ssl` and `/system/data/boringssl` directories in the package's namespace.
+(The latter of which will be removed once all clients transition to the former.)

 See [sandboxing.md](sandboxing.md) for more information about sandboxing.